eliotn/p1xt-guide-implementation/thingsILearned.md

 run at end of tick.

 ## 7/23/2017
-- ?: is right associative
+- con?a:b is right associative
 - code after a finally clause isn't run, also its run after you break out of try (like with return/continue)
 - You can use switch (true) to transform if/if-else code into a switch statement,